ZJUFanLab/scCATCH/README.md

 The scCATCH mainly includes two function `findmarkergenes` and `scCATCH` to realize the automatic annotation for each identified cluster.

-For more information, please refer to our work: Shao et al., scCATCH:Automatic Annotation on Cell Types of Clusters from Single-Cell RNA Sequencing Data, iScience (2020), [https://doi.org/10.1016/j.isci.2020.100882](https://doi.org/10.1016/j.isci.2020.100882).
+For more information, please refer to our work: Shao et al., scCATCH:Automatic Annotation on Cell Types of Clusters from Single-Cell RNA Sequencing Data, iScience (2020), [https://doi.org/10.1016/j.isci.2020.100882](https://www.sciencedirect.com/science/article/pii/S2589004220300663).

 # News
-<font size = 3>1. scCATCH can be used to annotate scRNA-seq data from __tissue with cancer.__</font>
+<font size = 3>1. scCATCH can be used to annotate scRNA-seq data from __tissue with cancer and tissue without cancer.__</font>

 <font size = 3>2. scCATCH can handle large single-cell transcriptomic dataset containing more than __10,000 cells__ and more than __15 clusters.__</font>